Netcentric/aem-content-package-namespace-validators/README.md

 Namespacing has been explicitly mentioned in [Achim Koch's Blog: Hosting Multiple Tenants on AEM](https://blog.developer.adobe.com/hosting-multiple-tenants-on-aem-815c8ed0c9f9) but obviously namespacing is just one of multiple aspects to consider for multi-tenant AEM environments.

+There was also a talk about multi-tenancy and this tool in the [adaptTo 2025 conference](https://adapt.to/2025/schedule/multi-tenancy-and-multi-team-development-in-aem).

 ## Implementation

 This artifact provides multiple validator implementations for the [FileVault Validation Module][filevault-validation] and can be used for example with the [filevault-package-maven-plugin][filevault-p-m-p] like outlined below.